What is Programming?

 - Programming is the process of writing instructions for a computer to follow.

 - Programming can be categorized into low-level and high-level, depending on whether it can be understood by a computer.

 Programming vs. Coding

-On the other hand, a coder is only responsible for transforming the human logic into words and numbers a machine will understand.
+On the other hand, a coder is only responsible for transforming the human logic into words and numbers a machine can understand.
 Another way to interpret the difference is that a program is a set of codes that will run.
 However, a simple one-line statement is a code and not a program.

 What are Low-level and High-level Programming Languages?

 High-level programming languages are mostly English, and machines cannot understand them.
 High-level languages include C, C++, and Java.
 Since the language consists of English, it can be more easily written and read.
 However, it needs to be converted by a compiler or interpreter so machines can understand it.
-The interpreter or compiler will change the high-level into low-level for machines.
+The interpreter or compiler will change the high-level language into low-level for machines.